The AI-GPR Index

 Citation

 Iacoviello, Matteo and Jonathan Tong (2026).
 “The AI-GPR Index: Measuring Geopolitical Risk using Artificial Intelligence.”
-Working Paper.
+Working Paper, Federal Reserve Board of Governors.